DeadSoxy private label sock branding and packaging

 Step 4: Design Your Initial Collection

 Start with a focused collection of 3-6 core designs.
-Work with manufacturers on custom sock design including color selection, pattern design, fiber content, cushioning levels, and size range.
+Work with manufacturers on custom sock design for custom sock design including color selection, pattern design, fiber content, cushioning levels, and size range.

 Step 5: Develop Packaging